harveyt/harveyt.github.io/_posts/2014-12-31-setting-up-a-free-blog.markdown

 * Make it public or private, but note that a private repository still produces a public web page.
 * Don't initialise with any files.

-Once done you can push the local git repository up to [GitHub].Replace `NAME` with your [GitHub] account name, and `REMOTE` with the name of the remote used to push to.
+Once done you can push the local git repository source up to [GitHub].
+Replace `NAME` with your [GitHub] account name, and `REMOTE` with the name of the remote used to push to.
 Good examples might be `origin` or `github`.
 Also note that the remote URL assumes you're using ssh